 - Cache: A cache helps your blog serve content to readers faster.
 WP Super Cache is by Automattic, the team behind WordPress itself, so it is a good option.
 Other popular cache plugins are WP Fastest Cache, W3 Total Cache, and Autoptimize.
 You need only one cache plugin, so pick one.
 Feel free to try them out one by one to see what works for you.
 Once you have set it up to work, you can forget about it and never have to touch it again.

 - Google Analytics: Google Analytics helps you see which of your posts are performing best, as well as where your visitors are from, what devices they use, etc. It is the most comprehensive tool for understanding what is going on on your blog.
 Google Analytics Dashboard for WP by ExactMetrics is my preferred option, though Google Analytics for WordPress by MonsterInsights is just as good.

-- SEO – An SEO plugin helps you optimise your blog better for visibility in search engines.
-In simple terms, you can will get more traffic if you setup and use SEO tools right.
+- SEO – An SEO plugin helps you optimize your blog better for visibility in search engines.
+In simple terms, you can get more traffic if you set up and use SEO tools right.
 Some great ones include: Yoast SEO, Rank Math SEO, SEOPress, All in One SEO Pack, and SmartCrawl SEO.